N4RR4TOR/N4RR4TOR/README.md

 ( i may block you for my own secret psychotic reasons . it is not personal i am just insane . sorry ! )

-note ; i am mentally unwell. for those who are privvy to the medical information of internet strangers ; fret not ! i am on medication
+note ; super hidden (not at all) but we are a system!!
 ***
 ## Extra
 if you see me from across the bar and enjoy my vibes feel free to reach me on twitter (@cptrawdog) or discord (@0ldmanyaoi)